-Oregon State University's Master of Business Administration (MBA) Executive Leadership track offers a unique graduate program designed for upwardly mobile professionals who are currently in leadership positions or who aspire to lead.
-Courses are offered in a flexible format with most of the curriculum delivered online complemented by strategically timed in-person sessions held in Portland or Bend.
+Oregon State University's Master of Business Administration (MBA) Organizational Leadership track offers a unique graduate program designed for upwardly mobile professionals who are currently in leadership positions or who aspire to lead.

 The program is offered by Oregon State University's College of Business and delivered through Oregon State Ecampus.
 Courses are taught by OSU's accomplished faculty to prepare graduates to compete in the new economy.